 The bill would authorize $287 billion to finance the next five years of Highway Trust Fund operations.
-A proposed billion-dollar carve out for alternative fueling stations would give the opportunity for competitive grants for electric, natural gas and hydrogen stations.
+A proposed billion-dollars for alternative fueling stations would give an opportunity for competitive grants in electric, natural gas and hydrogen stations.

 EV charging stations: plugging into global infrastructure

 In the rest of the world, governments and private enterprises alike are getting charged up for the switch to electric cars.
 To gauge the true scope of how EVs will change the landscape, consider that by 2020, 9.4 million EVs be on the road, with 7 million residential charging points in service.
 By 2030, those numbers climb to 74 million EVs and 30 million charging points.

 Electric car charging stations: supporting EV market share growth